Osmium in general

 Hysteresis occurs when a process moves to the state where it can regulate itself.
 They occur in measurement and control systems due to time delays and prolonged effects after a change in regulation.
 In metallurgy, there are memory effects, such as memory metals, which can regain their former form through temperature changes.
 Also, a tension can arise in a metal, which is generated by mechanical work, which can lead to cracks in the metal.
 So you can bend a metal several times, and at some point, it will break.
 This applies to any metal in any form of use, even very good spring steels.
 Also, it is said in esotericism that metals and liquids can remember effects and then have an influence on humans based on them.
 All esoteric statements about osmium are nonsense and must under no circumstances be equated with scientific research.

-- What do “real diamonds” (carbon) cost in comparison to “osmium diamonds”?
+- What do carbon-based diamonds cost in comparison to Osmium-Diamonds?

 Currently, osmium diamonds cost approximately one tenth of traditional diamonds.
 Some experts expect that this may completely change in the future.
 Compared to osmium, diamonds are not rare.